vantage-sh/docs.vantage.sh/docs/connecting_temporal.md

 - You need the [Account Owner](https://docs.temporal.io/cloud/users#account-level-roles) role in Temporal Cloud to create a dedicated service account for the Vantage integration, assign it the Finance Admin role, and create the associated API key.
 :::note
 The Finance Admin role has the same permissions as Account Read-only users, with additional permissions to view [billing](https://docs.temporal.io/cloud/billing-and-cost) information and update payment information.
-Vantage will never perform any actions to change the payment method.
+Vantage will never perform any actions to change your payment method.
 It's recommended that you submit a feature request to Temporal Cloud for improved permission scoping, and Vantage will adopt fine-grained permissions if this becomes available.
 :::
 - Create a free Vantage account, then follow the steps below to integrate Temporal Cloud costs.